xraypy/xraylarch/_sources/xafs/autobk.txt

     :returns: ``None``.

+    Follows the First Argument Group convention, using group members named ``energy`` and ``mu``.
-    If a ``group`` argument is provided, the following data is put into it:
+    The following data is put into the output group:

        ================= ===============================================================
         attribute         meaning